phthom/HybridCloud/3-KubeIKSLab.md

 ![image-20190406221845033](images/image-20190406221845033-4581925.png)

-On the right part of the screen, **click the blue button** : Kubernetes Dashboard
+On the right part of the screen, **click the top right button** : Kubernetes Dashboard

 ![deploy](images/kdash.png)